MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-arm-template.md

 ---
-title: How to deploy a Linux web app using an Resource Manager template
+title: Quickstart: Use Resource Manager to deploy a Linux web app to Azure
-description: Deploy a webapp with the Resource Manager Template Deployment task ms.topic: quickstart ms.author: jukullam
+description: Use Resource Manager to deploy a Linux web app to Azure ms.topic: quickstart ms.author: jukullam
 author: JuliaKM